-of these sampling and successive monitoring results will be submitted to the Roads Department to form part of the Data Base to be used for overall monitoring of the project and to ADB for the PPMS.
+218. Prior to any start of the works, the Contractor shall establish baseline parameters as reference for his periodic monitoring.
+This will be done to improve the monitoring work consistent with the Environmental Management Plan (EMP).
+Prior to any construction works, the Contractor should undertake initial sampling and assessment of important indicators along the project road.
+Results of these sampling and successive monitoring results will be submitted to the Roads Department to form part of the Data Base to be used for overall monitoring of the project and to ADB for the PPMS.

-204. These sampling locations should be selected in coordination with the Engineer and/or the Environmental Specialist of the Construction Supervision (CS) Consultant for the project.
+219. These sampling locations should be selected in coordination with the Engineer and/or the Environmental Specialist of the Construction Supervision (CS) Consultant for the project.
 Such parameter testing needs to be done as soon as possible, preferably right after construction contract has been awarded to the Contractor.
 The corresponding baseline parameter readings should be established in the undisturbed state.
 This can be planned and programmed effectively by the Contractor in coordination with the CS Consultants for the project in consideration of the baseline parameters obtained in this IEE.
 The parameters to be obtained are as shown below:

-Environmental Aspect Environmental Parameters Location Recommended Timing Air Quality 8-hour daytime sampling for NO 2 CO O 3 TSP (Dust) At the following locations.
-Dzirula School (km 2+743) Sighandzile School (km 14+968) Moliti Ambulatory (km 28+473) Moliti school (km 29+032) In addition the Engineer may select additional locations up to a total of 10. ✓ Start of Project or After Rest Period (for baseline) ✓ Monthly and Water Quality BOD COD Turbidity Oil and Grease, Petroleum components At 5 Sampling stations.
-Station 1 is located at the lower region of the Dzirula River; Stations 2 and 4 were tributaries of Chkherimela River; Station 3 is the mid-reach of the Dzirula-Kharagauli rivers; and Station 5 is the headwaters of Chkhirimela River.
-In addition 50 m up and downstream where bridge construction over rivers Quarterly ✓ End of Project
+Environmental Environmental Location Recommended Aspect Parameters Timing Air Quality 8-hour daytime sampling for NO 2 CO O 3 TSP (Dust) At the following locations.
+Dzirula School (km 2+743) Sighandzile School (km 14+968) Moliti Ambulatory (km 28+473) Moliti school (km 29+032) In addition the Engineer may select additional locations up to a total of 10. ✓ Start of Project or After Rest Period (for baseline) ✓ Monthly and Quarterly

-Table 19: Environmental Impact Parameters and Indicators
+Table 20: Environmental Impact Parameters and Indicators